reshadman/file-secretary/README.md

     ]
 ];
 ```
-Everything will be handled normally, in development environment, the assets will be served
+Other things will be handled automatically, in development environment, the assets will be served
 local and in production env they will be served from the given `driver_base_address`

 To sync the latest assets run: